Fata Morgana Diaries #1 - Doors 1 to 3

 What a change of atmosphere.
 I can only admire the attention brought to speech mannerisms and historical mood behind each door, everything here was so believable.

 Same room, but instead of Jacopo, a white-haired girl with a frilly white dress shirt.
-Narration: "When the door opened, in it stood a beautiful woman with pure white hair."
+Narration:

 To be honest, after the scene was set and Jacopo’s most distasteful traits were introduced, I wasn’t sure whether I would end up caring for such a magnificent bastard.
 We were clearly heading down the abusive marriage route and well, this would be an uphill battle.